-The history of Egypt is educational and fascinating, and sharing the following 6 things to do with kids in Egypt will ensure an incredible adventure as you step back in time as a family.
+The history of Egypt is educational and fascinating, and sharing the following six things to do with kids in the country will ensure an incredible adventure as you step back in time as a family.

 Below we share some of the highlights this captivating destination has to offer so you can plan your journey to a land that tells many tales of an ancient civilization.

-Take the pace down a notch and embark on a camel ride, the slower pace allowing you to take in your surroundings, and possibly a walk through a desert oasis, spotting small villages as you pass, working up a thirst for not just water, but more adventure.
+Take the pace down a notch and embark on a camel ride, the slower pace allowing you to take in your surroundings, and possibly a walk through a desert oasis, spotting small villages as you pass and working up a thirst for not just water, but more adventure.

 A key highlight when visiting Egypt is spending time on the famous Nile River.
 Running south to north, the Nile is said to be the longest river in the world and is alive with color by way of cruising vessels large and small.
 Embark on a three- or four-day adventure from Aswan to Luxor, or vice versa, your cruise stopping along the way for guests to go ashore and visit temples and valleys.